 Current models of Android include a Capacity pane that shows you precisely what is using storage space on your smartphone.
 To locate it, go to the Settings menu and choose storage.
 Applications and their data, videos and images, audio clips, downloads, cache data, and other things all take up space.
 The problem is that it behaves differently depending on the version of Android you’re running.

 Google adopted a multi-dimensional approach with Android Oreo than earlier versions of the operating system, splitting the Storage option into a more detailed list.

-Whereas in Nougat and below, the list was put together by applications and then diverse sorts of files.
+The list was put together by applications and diverse files in Nougat and below.
 Oreo handles things differently by grouping apps and files together through categories.
-When you choose the “Photos & Movies” option, for example, it shows you not just which videos and photos are taking up valuable space on your smartphone but also any linked applications, such as photo or video editing.
+The “Photos & Movies” option shows you which videos and photos are taking up valuable space on your smartphone and any linked applications, such as photo or video editing.

-With Files Go, you can see which directories and files use up most of the space.
+With Files Go, you can see which directories and files use most space.